- 2018-2019 Daily Bell Schedule

-School uniforms must be purchased through our new 2016 – 2017 uniform provider, Lands' End.
+School uniforms must be purchased through our uniform provider, Lands' End.
 Click HERE to be redirected to Lands' End uniform site.

 Lands' End Uniform Fit Guide: Click HERE for details

-P.E. uniforms can only be purchased from our P.E. teacher during the first week of school.
+P.E. uniforms and locks for lockers can only be purchased from our P.E. teacher during the first week of school.

 Students may purchase their own new iPad from Apple directly or another vendor of their choice.
-We recommend that the iPad used for school be at least an iPad 4 with a 32GB memory.
-Students are encouraged to evaluate iPad Minis (minimum 32GB) as well as iPad Air II.
+We recommend that the iPad used for school be at least an iPad 4 with a 64GB memory.
+Students are encouraged to evaluate iPad Minis (minimum 64GB) as well as iPad Air II.